 Do you know, I just realized something as I was writing this.
 For all these years I thought BOTH sisters had the same technique done to them.
 But now I’m thinking that’s not necessarily the case and that maybe Sunny’s traumatized response came from WATCHING what happened to her sister, not physically experiencing it herself.

-My point is, that the same PRINCIPLES that are in these same free little lessons the 9 Keys to Happiness with Your Horse, were what we were using to get Sunny OK with that lethal leg.
-It took her TIME and me helping her to release all kinds of other traumas that she had experienced – in her case around being caught and haltered – to develop the kind of confidence that she needed to bare her soul to us that day about what was behind her problems in holding that leg up for trimming.
+My point is, that it is possible to help our horses RELEASE old trauma and the mental and physical effects of it.
+She had to develop a confidence in our willingness to listen to her and helping her to release all kinds of other traumas that she had experienced – in her case around being caught and haltered – to develop the kind of confidence that she needed to bare her soul to us with that vision of a horse thrashing around.
+From that day she could pick her foot up for trimming safely.

-But above all, it takes FEEL for your horse and the TIMING of knowing when to keep going and when to back off and that comes from a deep and profound connection to them that EVERYONE has the ability to have and the tiniest portion of one percent of riders and handlers use and our BEGINNER riders here are learning how to use it from the beginning in our Fast Track program – and our KIDS in this program learn it from childhood.
+HOW to do that releasing takes FEEL for your horse and the TIMING of knowing when to keep going and when to back off and that comes from a deep and profound connection to them that EVERYONE has the ability to have and the tiniest portion of one percent of riders and handlers use.
+Even our BEGINNER riders here are learning how to use it from the beginning in our Fast Track program – and our KIDS in this program learn it from childhood.

 Starting to get my point here?
 I could give you a hundred stories of horses traumatized to some degree and the ordinary people who have helped them solve that trauma.
 These are horses that were suffering from PTSD type reactions.
 Some of these circumstances may seem like no big deal to those who have seen or suffered more, but they are damaging to THAT horse and causing reactions and problems and tensions that simply don’t need to exist.